 The app moves to the next part to determine where you should start.
 It asks the main reasons you want to learn the desired language, such as work, skill, school, family or friends, or personal interest.

-It questions your existing knowledge, and you can pick between a lot, some, and not much.
-Then, a placement test will be taken to measure your language and overall skills standing.
+It challenges your existing knowledge, and you can choose to take in a lot, some, or not much.
+Then, a placement test will be administered to assess your language and overall skills.
 After that, you will be assigned a level from A1 to C1.

 In the next step, you decide how much time you can commit daily.
 It ranges from 5 to 60 minutes daily, depending on your pace and free time.
 If unsure, you can leave “I’m not sure.”

-After selecting your age group, pick a subscription between 3, 6, or 12 months.
+After selecting your age group, pick a subscription of 3, 6, or 12 months.
 This includes unlimited access to conversations, all expert lessons, and personalized courses with daily reviews.

 Finally, you can sign up for a language class; the first session is free.
 If you find it worth your time and value, you can pay for a premium subscription to access your language courses.